main image

 If you are owed more than the maximum amount you can sue for in California small claims, you agree to waive any additional amount you are owed.
 See California Code of Civil Procedure Section 116.220(d).
 For example, you lent someone $15,000, but they have not paid you back.
 By suing in small claims, you are agreeing to waive $2,500.

-Other options: sue in Limited Civil Court.
+Another option is to sue in a Limited Civil Court.

 Minimum Amount You Can Sue For

-The law is silent on the minimum amount that you can sue for, but in general, you need to list an amount above $0 that you are suing for or you risk the court clerk rejecting your lawsuit for filing.
+The law is silent on the minimum amount that you can sue for, but in general, you need to list an amount above $0 that you are suing for, or you risk the court clerk rejecting your lawsuit for filing.

 Calculating How Much to Sue For